midilab/opendsp/meta-dsp/README.md

 # meta-dsp OpenEmbedded Layer

 Audio processors, Synthesizers, Samplers, Effects and General Audio Tools.
-Forked from meta-musicians layer for DSP only.
+Some recipes forked from meta-musicians layer for DSP only.
 With some plus apps and up-to-date.
 This is still a working in progress layer.

 to be add: BYOD